eaglesky/CodingPractices/AlgorithmsReview.md

 ### Knowledge
 * Java: LinkedList class -- doubly linked list, performance
 * Two pointers technique is frequently used!
 The diff between any two given linked list can always be found in O(m+n) time.
+Also we can use two pointers to find the middle node, or the last node of first half, by using one slow and one faster pointer, without dummy head.
+Remember the implementation.
 Two pointers iteration on two linked lists(one on each of them):
   ```java
   while (p != null || q != null) {